alexenge/eegSeminaR/README.md

 ## 👋 Welcome

-This is a MSc-level university seminar on analyzing EEG data in R. It follows a "code first" approach to teach the basics of event-related potentials (ERP) analysis, from raw data to statistical modeling and visualization.
+This is a MSc-level university seminar on analyzing EEG data in R. It follows a "code first" approach to teach the basics of event-related potential (ERP) analysis, from raw data to statistical modeling and visualization.

 The code examples draw heavily on the `eegUtils` package.[^readme-1]